 Sand printed molds and cores are printed from a CAD file and are for one-time use.
 This process makes printed sand molds and cores ideal for prototyping parts.
 CAD files can be altered in a very timely manner, allowing for quick changes to the design if needed.
 Customers are able to avoid paying for tooling that is produced and priced to be used hundreds or thousands of times.

 Multi-Piece Core Assembly With A Single Printed Core

-Eliminate multi piece core assemblies by printing a single “merged” core to eliminate mud joints and improve accuracy of core.
+Eliminate multi-piece core assemblies by printing a single “merged” core to eliminate mud joints and improve the accuracy of the core.

 Easy to Manufacture

 In the world of pattern-making and design, it's not uncommon for engineering changes to pop up.
 In traditional pattern-making, these changes no matter how small can pose a problem once the tooling has been produced.
 Since our 3D sand printed molds and cores are printed from a CAD file, the customer is able to create and design geometrically complex castings to be manufactured with ease.
 Designs don't have to be compromised in order to meet low-cost, high-functioning manufacturability.

 The conventional method of building a pattern can take anywhere from weeks to months.
 HPI's standard lead time for 3D printed sand is 2 weeks, with the option of 1 week and 3 days expediting available.
 This turnaround time includes printing, cleaning and packaging the parts, followed up by sending the item to a foundry to be poured.

 The printer at HPI has a job box the size of 70" x 39" x 27" and prints about 1.3" every hour.
 A full job box takes anywhere from 19-23 hours to print, making for an incredibly quick turnaround.